 - Arya in A Song of Ice and Fire spends some time playing the street urchin, both genuinely and as part of learning to be a magical assassin.
 In the Dunk and Egg stories, Dunk recalls his earliest memories as an urchin in the slums of King's Landing.
 The streetfighting skills he learned there have saved him on more than one occasion.

-- Briar of Tamora Pierce's Circle of Magic series.
+- Tamora Pierce started with one in her Circle of Magic series.

-- Briar's Book also had street kids in the opening, before it became a magical-epidemiology-procedural drama.
+- Briar, in his books, is always interacting with the street urchins from whatever town they're currently in.
+Briar's Book also had street kids in the opening, before it became a magical-epidemiology-procedural drama.

 - Flinx from Alan Dean Foster's Pip and Flinx series.
 Not only is Flinx an orphan who lived on the streets, as an adult after being adopted he takes some under his wing that fit the definition perfectly.